feath3rz/AoCode2020/README.md

 - As such, the code will likely look very rough and inefficient since once the solution is found, revising the code is not a priority
 - Comments will also not be many (or at all) due to speed being the factor but I understand that extensive comments are necessary for code especially in business situations.
 Legacy is important and clarity to another coder is extremely important.
 - My solutions for all of this was done without looking at other coder's solutions.
 I came up with my own, so it might look patchworky, but it's my own.

+### Update:
+- Day 17 I wasn't able to reconfirm it works because it took too long so I may have to revisit this.
+- Day 20 and 21 were solved with means that were not Python.
+I should update in the future and write a Python for it when I have time
+- Day 23 Part 1 meets near the solution end, but it outputs what needs to be briefly interpreted for the result (it's really just counting).
+- Day 23 Part 2 has a bad solution and I need to rewrite this one.

 Here we go!